 These courses, which are typically one or two days in length, may be held either in Southampton, or at a client’s premises.
 If you would like a

 course tailored to your needs, please contact us, without obligation, to discuss your requirements.

 Meetings and Conferences

-ISVR Consulting staff regularly present papers at meetings, conferences and workshops, and further details will appear on this page.
+ISVR Consulting staff regularly present papers at meetings, conferences and workshops.

 Short courses and workshops

-Details of short courses and continuing professional development opportunities at the ISVR and in the Faculty of Engineering and the Environment are available on line.
+Details of short courses and continuing professional development opportunities at the ISVR and in the School of Engineering are available on line.